cckssr/openbis-fork/lib-ro-crate/proposal/proposal.md

     */
     String getId();

-  /* Returns the class ID of this entry */
+  /* Returns the type ID of this entry */
   String getClassId();

   /* These are key-value pairs for serialization.
 These are single-valued.